 THE WHEELS AND HANDLE DO NOT PRO-VIDE ADEQUATE CLEARANCE, STABILITY OR SUPPORT FOR PULLING THE UNIT UP AND DOWN STAIRS OR STEPS.
 THE UNIT MUST BE LIFTED, OR PUSHED UP A RAMP.

-1. Attach the handle to the inside of the compressor saddle by pushing the handle in until the slot in the handle engages with the tabs in the saddle.
-Pull the handle back and install the two screws, one on each side of the saddle.
+1. Attach the handle to the compressor saddle by inserting the handle inside the compressor saddle and lining up the two bolt holes on each side.
+Install the four screws, two on each side.
 Tighten securely.